 Near Shadwell in Albemarle County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Thomas Jefferson (approx. 0.2 miles away); Edgehill (approx. 0.9 miles away); Horses & Mules (approx. 1.9 miles away); Slave Housing (approx. 2 miles away); Mulberry Row (approx. 2 miles away); Textiles (approx. 2 miles away); a different marker also named Mulberry Row (approx. 2 miles away); Ice House (approx. 2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Shadwell, Birthplace of Thomas Jefferson (approx. 0.9 miles away); Thomas Jefferson (approx. one mile away); Southwest Mountains Rural Historic District (approx. 2.3 miles away); Horses & Mules (approx. 2.8 miles away); Slave Housing (approx. 2.9 miles away); Mulberry Row Textiles (approx. 2.9 miles away); a different marker also named Mulberry Row (approx. 2.9 miles away).